spelunky-fyi/overlunky/docs/script-api.md

 - [`RENDER_PRE_HUD`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.RENDER_PRE_HUD) ON::RENDER_PRE_HUD
 \
 Params: `VanillaRenderContext render_ctx`\
-Runs before the HUD is drawn on screen
+Runs before the HUD is drawn on screen.
+In this event, you can draw textures with the `draw_screen_texture` function of the render_ctx
 - [`RENDER_POST_HUD`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.RENDER_POST_HUD) ON::RENDER_POST_HUD
 \
 Params: `VanillaRenderContext render_ctx`\
-Runs after the HUD is drawn on screen
+Runs after the HUD is drawn on screen.
+In this event, you can draw textures with the `draw_screen_texture` function of the render_ctx
 - [`RENDER_PRE_PAUSE_MENU`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.RENDER_PRE_PAUSE_MENU) ON::RENDER_PRE_PAUSE_MENU
 \
 Params: `VanillaRenderContext render_ctx`\
-Runs before the pause menu is drawn on screen
+Runs before the pause menu is drawn on screen.
+In this event, you can draw textures with the `draw_screen_texture` function of the render_ctx
 - [`RENDER_POST_PAUSE_MENU`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.RENDER_POST_PAUSE_MENU) ON::RENDER_POST_PAUSE_MENU
 \
 Params: `VanillaRenderContext render_ctx`\
-Runs after the pause menu is drawn on screen
+Runs after the pause menu is drawn on screen.
+In this event, you can draw textures with the `draw_screen_texture` function of the render_ctx
 - [`RENDER_PRE_DRAW_DEPTH`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.RENDER_PRE_DRAW_DEPTH) ON::RENDER_PRE_DRAW_DEPTH
 \
-Params: `VanillaRenderContext render_ctx, int draw_depth, AABB bounding_box`\
+Params: `VanillaRenderContext render_ctx, int draw_depth`\
 Runs before the entities of the specified draw_depth are drawn on screen.
-You can determine whether or not to draw based on whether your element intersects with the given bounding box
+In this event, you can draw textures with the `draw_world_texture` function of the render_ctx
 ### SPAWN_TYPE
 - [`LEVEL_GEN`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=SPAWN_TYPE.LEVEL_GEN) SPAWN_TYPE_LEVEL_GEN
 \